 The XDTRD user exit is invoked just before CICS attempts to add a record that has been retrieved from the source data set to the data table.
+You can choose whether to load the record into the data table or not.
+For a user-maintained data table, you can also modify the record.

-This normally occurs when the loading process retrieves a record during the sequential copying of the source data set.
-However, it can also occur when an application retrieves a record that is not in the data table and:
+XDTRD is normally invoked when the loading process retrieves a record during the sequential copying of the source data set.
+However, it can also be invoked when an application retrieves a record that is not in the data table and one of the following conditions applies:

-- for a user-maintained data table, loading is still in progress, or - for a CICS-maintained data table, loading terminated before the end of the source data set was reached (because, for example, the data table was full).
+- For a user-maintained data table, loading is still in progress. - For a CICS-maintained data table, loading terminated before the end of the source data set was reached (because, for example, the data table was full).